bigscience-workshop/biomedical/bigbio/hub/hub_repos/medparasimp/README.md

 ---

-# Dataset Card for SciTail
+# Dataset Card for Paragraph-level Simplification of Medical Texts

 ## Dataset Description